 Colloquially called the ‘Garden of Ireland’ it’s scenic allure has made many tourists visit it over the years.
 It derives its name from the Old Norse name Víkingaló, which means ‘Vikings’ Meadow.’

-County Wicklow has become a popular film-making location in Ireland.
-Films like Excalibur, In the Name of the Father and P.S I Love You have all been shot here.
+Fun fact: County Wicklow has become a popular film-making location in Ireland.
+Films like Excalibur, In the Name of the Father and P.S I Love You and the hit TV show Vikings have all been shot here.

 Popular tourist sites and attractions

 Mountains, lakes, hiking trails, beaches, County Wicklow is a nature lover’s paradise.
 It’s the perfect place to run away to when you’re tired of the cacophony in big cities.

 The Wicklow Mountains National Park is the most popular tourist attraction.
 The beautiful, sprawling landscape is a sight for sore eyes.
 Within the park there are glacial rivers and lakes, there’s also a 129km walking trail that traverses through the national park.
 Hiking and trekking are open to tourists.

 The Great Sugar Loaf